QuantEcon/lecture-python-intro/lectures/inequality.md

 plt.show()
 ```

-All the income and wealth measures are pre-tax.
+Here all the income and wealth measures are pre-tax.

+Total income is the sum of households' all income sources, including labor income but excluding capital gains.

 One key finding from this figure is that wealth inequality is significantly
 more extreme than income inequality.

 +++